Troy-Potter/Place/README.md

-# CS for Transfers Project
+# CS for Transfers Project - Place Clone

 This was a java project that replicated the reddit.com/r/place activity hosted by reddit.
 This activity invloved a grid of squares where any user who was logged in could change the color of one square every x amount of time.